Styling a Jumper Under a Suit

 Avoid These Pitfalls

-Avoid overly thick jumpers at all costs.
+Avoid overly thick jumper under suit at all costs.
 They distort the suit’s natural lines and cause bunching and folds that will be plain to see through almost any suit.

-And finally, make sure your jumper is immaculate, with no bobbles or pulls.
+And finally, make sure your suit and jumper is immaculate, with no bobbles or pulls.
 You’ve got to treat it like high quality business wear – you wouldn’t wear a shirt with frayed collars or a tea-stained tie, after all.

 Pull off The Pullover Look